zhongfu/tp/docs/UserGuide.md

 #### `list`: List all jobs

-Lists all the jobs added to PeopleSoft, including jobs that have been paid for and those that have not been paid for yet.
+Lists all jobs added to PeopleSoft.

 Format: `list`